animate1978/MB-Lab/README.md

 MB-Lab is an attempt to keep the ManuelBastioniLAB Blender addon alive through community efforts.

 ## Blender 2.8 Support

-ManuelBastioni Lab has been ported to work with blender 2.8.
-The port is available on the blender28 branch of this repository.
+MB-Lab has been ported to work with blender 2.80

 ## Contributors wanted!
 Python programmers needed!